AK-CCM/joomla-inaturalist-observations/README.md

 ### 🚀 Configuration (nginx Webserver)

-nginx web server does not support .htaccess files.
+nginx webserver does not support .htaccess files.
 Please add the following rules to the central configuration file `/etc/nginx/nginx.conf` to protect the cache directory:
 ```
 location /cache/mod_inaturalist_observations/ {
     # Prevents access to the cache directory